fbuchinger/photolint/README.md

 Use this pattern to ensure a consistent naming of all your photo folders, e.g. `2014-11-27_Paris`.
 The pattern can either be a regular expression or a [strptime-parseable date pattern](https://docs.python.org/2/library/datetime.html#strftime-strptime-behavior), such as `%Y-%m-%d_%s` (Note: the `%s` placeholder denotes an arbitrary string).

 ### `filepattern`
 Use this pattern to ensure a consistent naming of all photo files, e.g. `P8175804.ORF`.
 To accomplish this, you can either specify the pattern in [fnmatch](https://docs.python.org/2/library/fnmatch.html#module-fnmatch) or [regex](https://docs.python.org/2/library/re.html) format.
-If you want to enforce [DCF](http://en.wikipedia.org/wiki/Design_rule_for_Camera_File_system) you can use the `dcf` pattern  All files that will not match the pattern will be reported.
+If you want to enforce [DCF](http://en.wikipedia.org/wiki/Design_rule_for_Camera_File_system)-compatible filenames you can use the `dcf` pattern  All files that will not match the pattern will be reported.

 ### `minjpegquality`
 this validator tries to identify the jpeg compression quality by using [JPEG DQT Digests](http://search.cpan.org/dist/Image-ExifTool/lib/Image/ExifTool/JPEGDigest.pm) and reports images that are below the threshold (0..100).
 Use this validator to ensure a minimum compression quality in your photo collection.